If you’re selling a $1 million house, you can save on realtor fees by negotiating commission rates directly or opting for a low-commission realtor.

 To put this into perspective, traditional realtor commissions of 5–6% on a $1 million home amount to $50,000–60,000.
 For even higher-value homes, like a $10 million property, the standard commission can soar to $500,000–600,000.

-Looking to save some money on your million-dollar home sale?
-Clever pre-negotiates a low, 1.5% listing fee on behalf of sellers.
+Looking to save money on your million-dollar home sale?
+Clever Real Estate pre-negotiates a low 1.5% listing fee on behalf of sellers.
 That's about half of what you'd pay if you found a conventional agent on your own.
-Find an agent through Clever today!
+Find a top local agent, and pay half the typical commission rate.

 Agent commission for a $1 million house sale

-The average real estate agent commission rate in the U.S. is between 5-6%.
-A 2024 Clever Real Estate analysis of transactions across the country found that the average commission rate on a sale was 5.32%, with fees typically divided between the listing agent and the buyer’s agent.
+The average real estate agent commission rate in the U.S. is 5.57%, with fees typically divided between the listing agent and the buyer’s agent.

-In 2024, the same analysis found the average listing agent commission was 2.74%, though rates can range from 1% on the low end to 4% on the high end, depending on location.
+The average listing agent commission is 2.82%, though rates can range from 1% on the low end to 4% on the high end, depending on location.
+For buyer's agents, the average fee is 2.75%.

-Here’s how a 5.32% commission would break down for high-end homes.
+Here’s how a 5% commission could break down for high-end homes.

 Factors influencing commission rates

-The 2024 commission analysis found that rates were highest in the Midwest (2.94% average listing commission rate) and lowest in the Rocky Mountains (2.34% average listing commission rate).
+- Location: Rates are highest in the Midwest (5.71% average total commission rate) and lowest in the Rocky Mountains (5.34% average total commission rate).

 Ways to save on commission fees on a $1 million house

-If you already know which agent you want to list your home, or if you’re currently trying to decide between a handful of agents, then your best chance to save some money on realtor commission is to negotiate your rate directly with them.
+If you already know which agent you want to list your home, or if you’re currently trying to decide between a handful of agents, then your best chance to save some money on realtor fees is to negotiate the commission rate directly with them.

 Sellers of high-value homes often have leverage to negotiate lower fees.
 Factors that influence negotiating power include:

-• The appeal and condition of the property: Sellers will have more negotiating power if their home is in a popular neighborhood, has desirable features, or will require little to no work before the buyer can move in.
+- The appeal and condition of the property: Sellers will have more negotiating power if their home is in a popular neighborhood, has desirable features, or requires little to no work before the buyer can move in.

 Following the 2024 National Association of Realtors (NAR) lawsuit, new real estate commission changes have introduced more flexibility in compensation structures.